mathew-kurian/ExcelQuery/_posts/1111-01-02-functions.md

 ---
 layout: page
-categories : basics subroutines
+categories : basics
-index: 3
+index: 2
-title: Subroutines
+title: Functions
 ---
 {% include JB/setup %}

-## Subroutines
+## Functions

-Subroutines are essentially sections that help modularize lines of code.
-Consider the code below which shows two subroutines: `PrintHello()` and `PrintCat()`.
+Functions are essentially sections of code and allow you to modularize certain functions.
+Consider the code below which shows two functions: `PrintHello()` and `PrintCat()`.
 The former only prints out `Hello World!` and the latter prints out `Cat`.
 Now we can choose which one we want to run.

 ```vb.net
 ' Prints only Hello World